guitarpicva/RPiKeyerTerm/README.md

 Readme for RPiKeyerTerm software

+NOTE: See KeyIt.png for an example of a simple transistor switch to use with the radio's CW key line.

 REQUIRED LIBRARIES IN Raspberry Pi OS to run OR to build from source.

 sudo apt install gpiod libgpiod-dev libgpiod-doc qtbase5-dev